Introduction

 Types of Aerators: Choosing the Right One for Your Lawn

 As one user noted, 'I want the Landpride ca. I like the color better, orange, and it's cheaper than the Frontier,' illustrating personal preferences in choices.
-Additionally, for those considering seed application, it's worth noting that smaller drills have a seed capacity of 2.8 BU, which can influence the decision-making process regarding equipment selection.
+Additionally, for those considering seed application, it's worth noting that smaller drills have of 2.8 BU, which can influence the decision-making process regarding equipment selection.

 How to Rent an Aerator: A Step-by-Step Guide